jblomo/oddjob/README.md

 ## Classes

+### oddjob.MultipleTextOutputFormatByKey - Writes to the directories specified by the key
+The key of your job output will be used as the file path.
+Both the key and the value will be written to the resulting tab delimited text files.

+eg rows:
+filename1	{"some values": "other JSON"}
+otherfile	{"other values": "more JSON"}

+in [outputdir]/filename1/part-00000 will be written filename1	{"some values": "other JSON"}
+in [outputdir]/otherfile/part-00000 will be written otherfile	{"other values": "more JSON"}

+### oddjob.MultipleValueOutputFormat - Writes to the directories specified by the key, and only writes the value
+The key of your job output will be used as the file path.
+Only the value will be written to the resulting files.

+eg rows:
+filename1	{"some values": "other JSON"}
+otherfile	{"other values": "more JSON"}

+in [outputdir]/filename1/part-00000 will be written {"some values": "other JSON"}
+in [outputdir]/otherfile/part-00000 will be written {"other values": "more JSON"}

-### oddjob.MultipleCSVOutputFormat - Writes to the files specified by the first element in a row.
+### oddjob.MultipleCSVOutputFormat - Writes to the directories specified by the first element in a row.
 The output key of your job must be a comma seperated row, fields optionally enclosed by double quotes.
 The first element will be used as the subdirectory, and the written row will not include that first element.